ecomfe/fontmin/README.md

     -T, --show-time                     show time fontmin cost
 ```

-you can use `curl` to generate font for a web page:
+you can use `curl` to generate font for websites running on PHP, ASP, Rails and more:

 ```sh
 $ text=`curl www.baidu.com` && fontmin -t $text font.ttf